Azure/azure-iot-sdk-csharp/iothub/service/src/ModernDotNet/DigitalTwin/API design.md

 /// <param name="digitalTwinId">The Id of the digital twin.</param>
 /// <param name="commandName">The command to be invoked.</param>
 /// <param name="payload">The command payload.</param>
-/// <param name="connectTimeoutInSeconds">The time (in seconds) that the service waits for the device to come online.
-The default is 0 seconds (which means the device must already be online) and the maximum is 300 seconds.</param>
-/// <param name="responseTimeoutInSeconds">The time (in seconds) that the service waits for the method invocation to return a response.
-The default is 30 seconds, minimum is 5 seconds, and maximum is 300 seconds.</param>
+/// <param name="requestOptions">The optional settings for this request.</param>
 /// <param name="cancellationToken">The cancellationToken.</param>
 /// <returns>The application/json command invocation response and the http response. </returns>
-public async Task<HttpOperationResponse<string, DigitalTwinInvokeCommandHeaders>> InvokeCommandAsync(string digitalTwinId, string commandName, string payload, int? connectTimeoutInSeconds = default, int? responseTimeoutInSeconds = default, CancellationToken cancellationToken = default) {}
+public async Task<HttpOperationResponse<string, DigitalTwinInvokeCommandHeaders>> InvokeCommandAsync(string digitalTwinId, string commandName, string payload, DigitalTwinInvokeCommandRequestOptions requestOptions, CancellationToken cancellationToken = default) {}

 /// <summary>
 /// Invoke a command on a digital twin asynchronously.